sirenbyte/document/README.md

 #### **First step**

-We need check, that _inputString_ not empty.
+We need to check that _inputString_ is not empty.
 If empty, we throw an exception

 ```
 if (inputString.length() == 0) {